combro2k/dotfiles/README.md

 ## DotBot

-  Configs can be symlinked via [dotbot](https://git.io/dotbot), use ./install to use that

-  In order to automaticly install python libs install the python development package:

-  python3-devel or python3-dev (depending on OS)
+Configs can be symlinked via [dotbot](https://git.io/dotbot), use ./install to use that In order to automaticly install python libs install the python development package: python3-devel or python3-dev (depending on OS)

 ## Hints

 #### VMWARE config

-/etc/lightdm.conf or /etc/xdg/lightdm/lightdm.conf.d/vmware.conf
+To be placed in /etc/lightdm.conf or /etc/xdg/lightdm/lightdm.conf.d/vmware.conf

 	[Seat:*]
 	...